engin100/980/syllabus.md

 Please note the following guidelines about submitting your assignments:

-- All assignments are due by 11:59 pm on the day due unless otherwise specified in the schedule or in class.
+- Please turn all assignments in on time.

-- All homework assignments will be submitted via Canvas unless otherwise specified.
+- All homework assignments must be submitted via Canvas.

 - Each assignment will be listed individually in Canvas > Assignments.

-- You can arrange the Assignments either by due date or by “folder” (meaning the assignment type).
-Choose whichever option makes the most sense to you!

-- If you choose to arrange your assignments by type, make sure you scroll down to find all the assignments, including Tandem and the Prelabs.

-- Make sure you get your work in on time!

-- **ALL assignments that require a submission must be submitted in .pdf form with the exception of links to video submissions.** Assignments submitted in any other form will not be graded (Canvas won’t let you submit anything else).
+- **Pay attention to the format of the required submission (PDF, video, screenshot, etc.)** Canvas won’t let you submit anything else!

 - Your assignment submissions must be named in a clear and professional manner.

   - Example: Ridley\_Aaron\_IndividualDesignProposal.pdf or Team04\_TeamAwesome\_PDRPresentation.pdf
-  - This helps us a great deal when grading.
-Points will be deducted for not naming things properly, since it is extremely inconvenient to have 20 documents called “lab2.pdf”.
+  - This helps us a great deal when grading. **Points will be deducted for not naming things properly, since it is extremely inconvenient to have 20 documents called “lab2.pdf”.**

 - It is YOUR responsibility to make sure that you upload the correct assignment and version to the proper place in Canvas > Assignments.
 We will grade whatever is (or is NOT) there when the assignment closes.

 - Graded assignments will be returned to you via Canvas > Assignments.

 - We provide feedback on your returned assignments.
 Make sure you read it!

+### Late Submission Policy

+Late assignments will be docked 10% per day for up to 10 days.
+There are exceptions.
+No late assignments are allowed for:
+- PDR, Go/No-Go, Final Poster, Final Report
+- Team Surveys
+Late assignment exceptions will be made for:
+- Students register for classes late for assignments due in the month of September.

 ### Grading